AmitKumarDas/curated-tech/go/req-in-the-wild.md

   - https://github.com/coreos/matchbox/blob/master/Documentation/deployment.md
   - You need to read the internal used libraries of CoreOS to make it fit for other usages

+### gopkg.in/gcfg.v1

+  - Package gcfg reads "INI-style" text-based configuration files with "name=value" pairs
+  - These pairs are grouped into sections.

 ## Yet to understand the requirements !!!

 ### Tough Nut - Reflect, byte, string & interface